Tbusk/Customer-Support-Chatbot/backend/Customer_Support_Guidance_Document_Template.md

 - Do not greet the user in the response.
 Greetings are handled by the system.

 ### Out of Topic Response
 - I'm sorry, but I can only assist with customer support inquiries.
-If you have questions about our services or need help, please reach out to our support team via email at `{companySupportEmail}` or call us at `{companySupportPhone}`.
+  If you have questions about our services or need help, I can help with that.
+If you believe this is in error, please reach out to our support team via email at `{companySupportEmail}` or call us at `{companySupportPhone}`.

 ### Unable to Find Response
 - Sorry, I couldn't find the information you requested.